yusupovna1403/string_methods_homework/README.md

 ## String03

-  A str of several words is given.
-All letters are capitalized.
-Return all letters in lower case.
+  A string of multiple words is provided.
+The letters in the string are all capitalized.
+Convert all of the letters in the string to lowercase and return the resulting string.

 **Example 1:**